3 Ways to Transform and Develop Your Financial Advisors Into Superstars

 You hire two, well-qualified advisors, give them training and expect that they’ll both be superstars.
 So you’re surprised then when one succeeds and the other fails miserably.
 What happened?

 There’s one area that we call the “game-changing” dimension, because it has a multiplier effect on everything else you do.
 It’s called Achievement Drive, and it’s often one of the primary characteristics that separates high performers from the rest of the pack.
 It’s not that some people have it and some people don’t, though.
 We all have it.
 But many are held back by their own self-imposed boundaries — what they tell themselves they can achieve versus what’s actually possible, and the emotional roadblocks that keep them from pushing past plateaus.
-Our research shows that the advisors who consistently outperform the rest are those who release and expand their inner achievement drive.
+Our research shows that the financial advisors who consistently outperform the rest are those who release and expand their inner achievement drive.

 These advisors set specific goals and develop strategies for attaining them.
 Not only that, they understand how to remove the emotional barriers that keep them from reaching their goals, and they believe that those goals are possible for them to achieve.
 High performers take advantage of processes, skills and plans that give them ownership over their success, because that keeps them focused and ignites their purpose and passion to strive for more.
 Each accomplishment unleashes more confidence, and along with it, an even greater drive to achieve.